AvaProtocol/ap-operator-setup/monitor/README.md

     docker compose up -d
     ```

+4. Connect your container node to monitoring network

     4.a If you are running the mainnet, run the following command to
         connect your mainnet node network to the monitoring network: